Caching with ASP.NET Core

 Now, let’s move to the distribute cache.

 A distributed cache layer lives in a separate server.
-You aren’t limited to the memory of the server running your API site.
+We aren’t limited to the memory of our application server.

 Redis and ASP.NET Core

-There is an implementation of the distributed cache using Redis for ASP.NET Core.
-Redis is “an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker”.
+Redis is “an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.”
+ASP.NET Core supports distributed caching with Redis.

-Using a distributed cache is similar to the in-memory cache.
-This time you need to install Microsoft.Extensions.Caching.StackExchangeRedis NuGet package and use the AddStackExchangeRedisCache() method in your ConfigureServices() method.
+Using a distributed cache with Redis is like using the in-memory implementation.
+We need the Microsoft.Extensions.Caching.StackExchangeRedis NuGet package and the AddStackExchangeRedisCache() method.

-Also, you need a Redis connection string and an optional InstanceName.
-The InstanceName groups entries with a prefix.
-It’s helpful when using a single Redis server with different sites.
+Also we need a Redis connection string and an optional InstanceName.
+With an InstanceName, we group cache entries with a prefix.

 {